Back to the Artist Page

 John O'Shea Biography

-One of the leading artists in the Carmel area between 1917-1945.
-A versatile artist painting in oil, watercolor and charcoal, his bold, vibrant paintings of figures, landscapes, fantasies and portraits were very avant-garde.
+John O’Shea was one of the leading artists in the Carmel area between 1917-1945.
+His versatile and prolific body of work became known for its sophisticated blending of influences from American Impressionism, realism, and abstraction.
+O’Shea’s paintings in oil, watercolor and charcoal, his bold, vibrant paintings of seascapes, landscapes, figures, fantasies and portraits were very avant-garde.

 In 1917 O’Shea settled on the Monterey Peninsula.
-While maintaining a studio in his home, he became active with the art community in both Carmel (served as director-president of the Carmel Art Association) and San Francisco.
+While maintaining a studio in his home, he became active with the art community in both Carmel and San Francisco.
+O'Shea returned to New York in November to December 1921, and put on an exhibition of about 28 watercolors and oils at the Kingore Galleries on 5th Avenue.
 Two years after his marriage to Molly Shaughnessy in 1922, the couple built a home near Smugglers Cove in Carmel Highlands.
 The O’Shea’s led a very active social life.
 One of their neighbors was artist Theodore Morrow Criley who would become O’Shea’s closest friend and painting companion.
-Other friends included poet Robinson Jeffers, photographer Edward Weston, artists Thomas Parkhurst, William Clothier Watts, William Ritschel and Burton Boundey (who had two one-man shows with O’Shea).
+Other friends included poet Robinson Jeffers, photographer Edward Weston, artists Thomas Parkhurst, William Clothier Watts, William Ritschel, Armin Hansen and Burton Boundey (who had two one-man shows with O’Shea).

 Although trained in the East, it was through his travels in the Southwest, the South Seas, Mexico, and Hawaii, that O’Shea developed his unique style – a blend of American Impressionism, realism, and abstraction.
 A highly versatile artist, he left a legacy of over five hundred works in oil, watercolor, and charcoal.
 John O’Shea died at home on April 29, 1956 at the age of eighty.

-Member: American WC Society; Bohemian Club; Calif.
-Art Club; Carmel Art Association (director, 1934; president twice, in 1937 and 1938); Carmel Arts & Crafts Club; SFAA; The New Group, Monterey (CA); Society for Sanity in Art
+Member: American Watercolor Society; Society of Independent Artists, New York; American Artists Professional League; Bohemian Club; Bay Region Art Association (SF); California Art Club; Carmel Art Association (director, 1934; president twice, in 1937 and 1938); Carmel Arts & Crafts Club; SFAA; The New Group, Monterey (CA); Society for Sanity in Art

 Exhibited: Friday Morning Club (LA), 1914 (solo); Carmel Arts and Crafts Club, 1917; SFAA, 1918; Helgesen Gallery (SF) 1st one-man exhibition; LACMA, 1919-21; Kingore Galleries (NYC), 1921; Annual Exhibition of the Society of Independent Artists, 1922; Grace Nicholson Galleries (Pasadena), Temple Art Gallery (Tucson), Beaux Arts Galerie (SF), 1928; CAA, 1929; Denny-Watrous Gallery (Carmel), 1931; 1933; CPLH, 1934; E.B.
 Crocker Art Gallery (Sacramento), 1935; Del Monte Art Gallery, 1936, 1940; William Rockhill Nelson Gallery of Art, Atkins Museum of Fine Arts (Kansas City, Missouri), 1937; GGIE, 1939; Calif.
 State Fair, 1941 (1st prize); MPMA; Walnut Creek (CA) Civic Arts Gallery, 1986 and Carmel AA, 1993 (retrospectives).

-In: Mills College (Oakland); Harrison Library (Carmel); MPMA; Municipal Gallery of Modern Art (Dublin, Ireland); Bohemian Club (SF); Irvine Museum (CA).
+In: Mills College (Oakland); Harrison Library (Carmel); Carmel Art Association; San Francisco Museum; Palace of the Legion of Honor (SF); Bohemian Club (SF); Monterey Peninsula Museum of Art; Municipal Gallery of Modern Art (Dublin, Ireland); Irvine Museum (CA); among other places.